Left behind and grieving, survivors of Libya floods call for accountability

 The 23-year-old law graduate rushed upstairs along with his mother and his elder brother, as heavy rains lashed the city of Derna on the evening of Sept.
 10. Soon, torrents of water were washing away buildings next to them.

-“We witnessed the magnitude of the catastrophe,” al-Hassadi said in a phone interview, referring to the massive flooding that engulfed his city.
+“We witnessed the magnitude of the catastrophe,” al-Hassadi said in a phone interview from Derna, referring to the massive flooding that engulfed his city.
 “We have seen our neighbors’ dead bodies washing away in the floods.”

 Heavy rains from Mediterranean storm Daniel caused the collapse of the two dams that spanned the narrow valley that divides the city.
 That sent a wall of water several meters high through its heart.

 Ten days after the disaster, al-Hassadi and thousands of others remain in Derna, most of them waiting for a word about relatives and loved ones.
-For Hassadi, it’s the 290 relatives still missing.
+For al-Hassadi, it’s the 290 relatives still missing.

 The floods inundated as much as a quarter of the city, officials say.
 Thousands of people were killed, with many dead bodies still under the rubble or at sea, according to search teams.
 Government officials and aid agencies have given varied death tolls.